grdshch/RepData_PeerAssessment1/PA1_template.md

 ```

-#### filling missing values with mean for the same interval
+#### filling missing values with mean for the same interval across all days
-mean values are already calculated in perInterval dataset
+mean values have been calculated already for perInterval dataset

 ```r
 missingInterval <- x[missing, "interval"]